Kori Schake

-Kori N. Schake (/ˈʃɑːki/ SHAH-kee; born 1962) is the Director of Foreign and Defense Policy at the American Enterprise Institute.
-She has held several high positions in the U.S. Defense and State Departments and on the National Security Council.
-She was a foreign-policy adviser to the McCain-Palin 2008 presidential campaign.
+Kori N. Schake (/ˈʃɑːki/ SHAH-kee; born 1962) is an American international relations scholar currently serving as Director of Foreign and Defense Policy at the American Enterprise Institute.
+She has held several high-level positions in the U.S. Defense and State Departments and on the National Security Council.
+She was a foreign policy adviser to the McCain-Palin 2008 presidential campaign.
 Schake is a contributing writer at The Atlantic.

-Professional career
+She serves on the board of advisors of Foreign Policy Research Institute and the Alexander Hamilton Society.
+Schake is a member of the Defense Policy Board Advisory Committee.

+Education

-Schake obtained her PhD in government from the University of Maryland, where she was a student of George Quester, Thomas Schelling, and Catherine Kelleher.
-She holds MA degrees in both government and from the School of Public Affairs.
-She did her undergraduate studies at Stanford University, including studying under Condoleezza Rice.
+Schake obtained her PhD in government from the University of Maryland, where she was a student of Thomas Schelling and Catherine Kelleher.
+She holds both MA and MPA degrees in from the School of Public Affairs.
+She did her undergraduate studies at Stanford University, where she studied under Condoleezza Rice.

+Career

 Pentagon

 Schake's first government job was with U.S. Department of Defense as a NATO Desk Officer in the Joint Staff's Strategic Plans and Policy Division (J-5), where from 1990 to 1994 she worked military issues of German unification, NATO after the Cold War, and alliance expansion.
 She also spent 2 years (1994–1996) in the Office of the Secretary of Defense as the special assistant to the Assistant Secretary for Strategy and Requirements.